krpeacock/kaipeacock.com/content/blog/dfinity/working-with-candid.md

 If we back up to the end of <a href="#setting-up">setting up</a>, we can bypass using `dfx` to generate the types and just generate them ourselves.

-In `package.json`, we can add three scripts:
+In `package.json`, we can add a script:

 ```json
 // package.json